kartik-v/yii2-builder/README.md

 [composer.json](https://github.com/kartik-v/yii2-builder/blob/master/composer.json) for this extension's requirements and dependencies.

 ## Latest Release
-The latest version of the module is v1.6.0 released on 14-Jan-2015.
+The latest version of the module is v1.6.0.
 Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-builder/blob/master/CHANGE.md) for details.

 ## Form